 Rather than performing gymnastic feats every time you want to top up your devices, just pack some kind of multi-socket adapter instead.
 Not only does it deal with a lack of power outlets, but if you’re heading overseas, it means you don’t need a plug converter for each device either.

 If all of your gear needs a wall socket, grab this GE triple adapter .
 It does nothing fancy, but is small, light, and very cheap, and because each socket is on a 90-degree angle, you’ll have no problem with large plugs blocking each other.

-Note that the wall plugs and sockets on both adapters are North American-style, and like most power strips, neither will convert the voltage.
+Note that the wall plugs and sockets are North American-style, and like most power strips, it won’t convert the voltage.
 If you’re heading to a country that uses 220-240v and your electronics can’t handle that (check the sticker on the charger or device beforehand), you’ll need to spend a bit more on a transformer instead , or just leave those gadgets at home.

-Finally, if you only care about charging via USB, we love this little 4-port adapters like this.
-With 6.8 amps total output, and clip-on plugs for use in 150+ countries, it’s an easy way of dealing with your charging woes.
+Finally, if you only care about charging via USB, we love little 4-port adapters like this.
+With 22W total output, and clip-on plugs for use in 150+ countries, it’s an easy way of dealing with your charging woes.

 Never Lose Your SIM Card

 Looking for a simple, free way of looking after your home SIM card when you’ve replaced it with a local SIM while traveling?
-I’ve tried different approaches over the years, from putting it in the coin pouch of my wallet to using a little pastic bag in my daypack, but have now settled on a better approach.
+I’ve tried different approaches over the years, from putting it in the coin pouch of my wallet to using a little pastic bag in my daypack, but have now settled on something better.